Coronavirus (COVID-19): information on health services

-A free remote interpreting service for British Sign Language (BSL) and Irish Sign Language (ISL) users in Northern Ireland has been introduced to provide the deaf community with access to NHS111 and all health and social care services during the COVID-19 pandemic.
-This temporary service is provided by Interpreter now.
+A free remote interpreting service for British Sign Language (BSL) and Irish Sign Language (ISL) users in Northern Ireland offers the deaf community access to health and social care services, including the NHS 111 helpline, during the COVID-19 pandemic.
+This service is provided by SignVideo.

-Contacting NHS111 using the interpreting service
+Contacting NHS 111 using the interpreting service

 To contact NHS111 using this service follow the link below:

-This part of the service is a Video Relay System that enables Deaf people to telephone NHS111 via a remote BSL or ISL interpreter.
+This part of the service is a Video Relay System that enables Deaf people to telephone NHS 111 via a remote BSL or ISL interpreter.

 Contacting health and social care services using the interpreting service